m5ghanba/skema/README.md

 **Satellite-based Kelp Mapping using Semantic Segmentation on Sentinel-2 imagery**

-`skema` is a Python tool for classifying kelp in Sentinel-2 satellite images using a deep learning segmentation model (PyTorch).
+skema is a Python tool for classifying kelp in Sentinel-2 satellite images using a deep learning segmentation model (PyTorch).
 It provides a command-line interface (CLI) for easy, reproducible inference.
+To run the tool you would need to download Sentinel-2 images from the Copernicus Browser.
+More detailed instruction on how to download these images can be found in Section Usage.
 The following instructions are provided for anyone with no knowledge of what a command line is, no knowledge of Python or virtual environments, etc. Just follow along step by step.

 ---